magdesign/magdesign.github.io/README.md

 # magdesign.github.io

-Here I will  add alive demo of the PocketVJ CP.
+Here I will  add a live demo of the PocketVJ CP.